mantidproject/documents/Design/DataProcessorAlgorithmUI/DataProcessingUserInterface.md

 More recently, we developed a [Reflectometry Reduction Interface](http://docs.mantidproject.org/nightly/interfaces/ISIS_Reflectometry.html), which has provided a neat and concise way to execute complex batch-processing via [DataProcessorAlgorithms](http://doxygen.mantidproject.org/nightly/dd/ddc/classMantid_1_1API_1_1DataProcessorAlgorithm.html).
 This was developed using our experience of the *MVP Passive View* approach.
 IOC has allowed us to impement some powerful and reusable features, such as Auto-completing option selection, Data searching/loading, Reduction settings loading, and pre and post-processing reduction in a way that does not strongly tie us into a given solution, or even to a specific techinque area.

-Many technique areas have now developed DataProcessorAlgorithms, as this is now the accepted solution to the worflow algorithm problem.
+Many technique areas have now developed DataProcessorAlgorithms, as this is now the accepted solution to the workflow algorithm problem.
 Several technique areas are now asking for similar functionality, and **it makes long-term sense to generalize what has been done in [Reflectometry Reduction Interface](http://docs.mantidproject.org/nightly/interfaces/ISIS_Reflectometry.html) to avoid the maintenace effort drain we see involved in looking after specific UIs**.

 **Summary of benefits:**